itzlutfur/x-ray-evaluator/README.md

 # Bone Fracture Assessment System (XAI)

-Thesis alignment: **“Feature-Focused Preprocessing in Bone Fracture Imaging Using Explainable AI.”**
+Thesis Title: **“Feature-Focused Preprocessing in Bone Fracture Imaging Using Explainable AI.”**

 This project provides a research-oriented web system for: